mojaloop/documentation/docs/community/standards/invariants.md

 ### 3. The hub requires no manual reconciliation as the protocol for interacting with the hub guarantees deterministic ([※g](#g)) outcomes.
-#### Rationale
+#### Notes:
-1. When a transfer is finalized, there can be no doubt about the status of that transfer (alternatively, it is not finalized and active notice provided to participants)
+1. When a transfer is finalized, there can be no doubt about the status of that transfer (alternatively, it is not finalized and active notice provided to participants).
-2. The hub guarantees deterministic outcomes for transfers and is accepted by all participants as the final authority on the status of transfers
+2. The hub guarantees deterministic outcomes for transfers and is accepted by all participants as the final authority on the status of transfers.
-3. Determinism means individual transfers are traceable, auditable (based on limits, constraints), with final result provided within guaranteed time limit
+3. Determinism means individual transfers are traceable, auditable (based on limits, constraints), with final result provided within guaranteed time limit.
-4. For the avoidance of doubt, batch transfers are processed line-by-line with potentially differing deterministic outcomes for each
+4. For the avoidance of doubt, batch transfers are processed line-by-line with potentially differing deterministic outcomes for each.

 ### 4. Transaction setup logic, which is use case-specific, is separated from the policy-free transfer of money.
-#### Rationale
+#### Notes:
 1. Transaction details and business rules should be captured and applied between counterparties prior to the quoting phase and is out of scope for Mojaloop.
 2. The agreement phase establishes a signed use-case specific transaction object which incorporates all transaction-specific details.
 3. The transfer phase orchestrates the transfer of retail value between institutions for the benefit of the counterparties (i.e only system limit checks are applied) and without reference to transaction details.